86 energy tariffs set to end in December

 The Big Six

-It’s worth noting that four out of five of our highest saving tariffs came from the smaller suppliers.
-We’ve found that one of the biggest worries for customers is whether these smaller suppliers are as reliable as the Big Six.
-Or whether they’ll be protected if a provider goes bust.
-However, rest assured, as Ofgem has introduced safety measures to protect customers in these circumstances so you’ll never lose your supply.
+Perhaps that’s because all of our top five highest saving tariffs in November came from the Big Six suppliers.
+A big worry for customers is whether smaller suppliers are as reliable as bigger and better-known suppliers, or whether there are adequate protections in place if a provider goes bust.
+However, you can rest assured if you’re looking to switch to a smaller supplier, as Ofgem has introduced safety measures and guarantees to protect customers in these circumstances, so you’ll never lose your supply.

-Great deals can be found everywhere, so it’s always a good idea to compare all types of suppliers to find one that meets your needs.
+Great deals can be found right across the energy market, so it’s always a good idea to compare all types of supplier to find one that meets your needs.